That Thing You Do!: Production and music

-For the purpose of being able to convincingly perform the Wonders' songs on-camera, Scott, Schaech, Zahn and Embry took several weeks of individual lessons, followed by daily practice as a group.
+To perform the Wonders' songs convincingly on-camera, Scott, Schaech, Zahn and Embry took several weeks of individual lessons, followed by daily practice as a group.
 Of the four, only Zahn and Embry had any prior experience of playing their assigned instruments.
 They eventually honed their performance to the point where extras on the set thought they were actually playing the songs, when in reality they were miming along to recordings by professional musicians.

 The song that plays during the film's opening credits, "Lovin' You Lots and Lots", is credited to the fictitious Norm Wooster Singers and was actually written by Hanks.
 This song is a send-up of Ray Conniff, Mitch Miller, and other practitioners of the "beautiful music" or proto-Muzak formats that were a staple of adult radio during the early 1960s such as on KPOL (AM) 1540 in Los Angeles.
 Hanks also composed Guy's jazzy signature drum solo, "I Am Spartacus".

-The Wonders' bassist (played by Ethan Embry) is unnamed in the film; in the end credits, he is credited as "T.B.
+The Wonders' bass guitarist (played by Ethan Embry) is unnamed in the film; in the end credits, he is credited as "T.B.
 Player".
-This is short for "the Bass Player", and is a joke based on the perception that bass players are often unknown and unappreciated.
-Embry later provided his own take on the character's real name: "I just said my name was Tobias, because he’s such a Tobias.
-You just take the vowels out [and it's T.B.]
+This is short for "The Bass Player", a joke based on the perception that bass players are often unknown and unappreciated.
+Embry later provided his own take on the character's real name: "I just said my name was Tobias, because he's such a Tobias.
+You just take the vowels out [and it's T.B.].
 His nickname was Toby, but his mom calls him Tobias.
 And his last name actually was Player, because he was a player, dude!
 That carousel ride with the Chantrellines?
 Total player."

+The band at the Blue Spot were portrayed by jazz musicians Alphonse Mouzon, James Leary and Barth Beasley.

 The real Wonders

 There were at least two real groups named the Wonders who made the record charts at various radio stations in the early 1960s.
-One was a soul group who had a record called "Please Don't Cry" (b/w "With These Hands"; Bamboo 523) that was cited in the September 1, 1962 issue of Billboard as having "moderate sales potential", but it wasn't a hit.
+One was a soul group who had a record called "Please Don't Cry" (b/w "With These Hands"; Bamboo 523) that was cited in the September 1, 1962, issue of Billboard as having "moderate sales potential", but it was not successful.
 (The flip, however, was played by KCRG in Cedar Rapids, Iowa, in the fall of 1962.)